-The score a patient gives on a pain scale is not consistently related to their desire to be treated for the pain.
-In the emergency setting there have been multiple studiesdepartment that analysed pain scales to find the minimally detectible pain score difference (sometimes called the minimally important difference (MID) or the minimally clinically important difference (MCID)), which usually works out to be an improvement between than 1 and 2 cm on a VAS (21-23).{Todd:1996uv}{Kendrick:2005gf} This is the amount of change on a VAS that is associated with patients saying that they feel either a little better or a little worse.
+There have been multiple studies conducted in emergency department settings aimed at identifying the minimally detectible pain score difference (sometimes called the minimally important difference (MID) or the minimally clinically important difference (MCID)), which usually works out to be an improvement between than 1 and 2 cm on a VAS.
+(21-23) This is the amount of change on a VAS that is associated with patients saying that they feel either a little better or a little worse.
 These changes are averaged over the group in the study and then reported.
-There are two problems with this departmentmeasure: first, the detection of a minimal difference is not the same as adequate control of pain, and second,the studies report a group averagebut an individual patient in the study may have a change in pain scale that is not near the group average, some patients may record an increase in their VAS and still report feeling a little better!
-Feeling "a little better" is not the same as having the amount of pain medicine that you wanted.(21)(24)
+There are two problems with using this approach to estimate the effectiveness of pain control in the emergency department setting: first, the detection of a minimal difference is not the same as adequate control of pain, and second, the MID may not apply to individuals.
+For example, a larger decrease in pain ratings may not reflect “feeling a little better” for a given individual, and conversely, some patients have an increase in pain ratings, yet still report feeling a little better.(21) Finally, feeling "a little better" should not be confused with having the desired amount of pain relief.(24)

-Other studies have looked at a different measure, confusingly also called the minimally clinically important difference, which is the change in VAS associated with adequate relief of painT.
-The amount of change on a pain scale that is associated with adequate relief of pain varies with the initial severity of the pain,,and some studies have associated the change with a certain distance on the scale, others with a percentage change from an initial value.
-Inthe emergency department setting the group average MCID associated with adequate pain relief was an improvement of 3 cm on the VAS, and the average change in pre-treatment pain score was an decrease of 30% from the initial score.(25) The findings were similar in a postoperative setting,(26) and in a rheumatology clinic.(27) This is again problematicas it is a group average rather than a measure that applies to every patient.
-The relationship between a’'a patient's experience of having a sufficient relief of pain and a change in a pain score is inconsistent: some people can say they have had asufficient relief of pain even though their final pain score is higher than their initial score.The rheumatology study reported sensitivities and specificities of close to 70% for their 3 cm cutoff,(27) which leads to substantial misclassification of whether or not an individual patient had adequate pain relief.
+Other studies have looked at a different measure, confusingly also called the minimally clinically important difference, which is defined as the change in VAS associated with adequate relief of pain.
+These studies have shown that the amount of change on a pain scale that is associated with adequate relief of pain varies with the initial severity of the pain. the Minimally Clinically Important Difference is sometimes reported as a certain distance on the scale, and sometimes as a percentage change from an initial value.
+In one study conducted in the emergency department setting, the average MCID associated with adequate pain relief was an improvement of 3 cm on the VAS, and the average change in pre-treatment pain score was an decrease of 30% from the initial score.(25) The findings were similar in a postoperative setting,(26) and in a rheumatology clinic.(27) This is again problematic for assessing the adequacy of pain management in individual cases, as it is a group average rather than a measure that applies to every patient.
+The relationship between individual patient’s experiences of having a sufficient relief of pain and a change in a pain score is inconsistent: as above, some people have reported sufficient relief of pain even though their final pain score is higher than their initial score.
+In addition, one of these studies had sensitivities and specificities of only about 70% for their 3 cm cutoff,(27) which leads to substantial misclassification of whether or not an individual patient had adequate pain relief.

-The standard pain treatment for pain is morphine and the doses in clinical use vary considerably.
+The standard treatment for acute pain is morphine and the doses in clinical use vary considerably.

-in the emergency department (28-30) Morphine is the “gold standard” opioid which is often used as a comparison in studies of other analgesics, yet the dose of morphine that is used in clinical practice is lower than the equivalent doses of other opioids.{Bijur:2012jy}{OConnor:2010hu}{OConnor:2006gk}

-Education about pain management and protocols for analgesia have the possibility to improve the treatment of pain.
+Morphine is the “gold standard” opioid which is often used as a comparison in studies of other analgesics in the emergency department, yet the dose of morphine that is used in clinical practice is lower than the equivalent doses of other opioids.
+(28-30) Education about pain management and protocols for analgesia have the possibility to improve the treatment of pain.
 In order to effectively treat pain we need to know the optimal doses of morphine for analgesia, and that is the purpose of this thesis.

 Research on morphine dosing often uses outcomes that are not patient-oriented.